-TSS The evaluator shall check to ensure that the TSS contains a description of the public key algorithms that are acceptable for use for authentication, that this list conforms to FCS_SSHS_EXT.1.5, and ensure that password-based authentication methods are also allowed ----- --
+TSS The evaluator shall check to ensure that the TSS contains a description of the public key algorithms that are acceptable for use for authentication and that this list conforms to FCS_SSHS_EXT.1.5.
+Evaluators shall ensure that if password-based authentication methods have been selected in the ST then these are also described. ----- ---